 King Alfred School is an informal independent day school situated on the edge of Hampstead Heath in London.
-With 650 students from Reception age through to a flourishing Sixth Form, we are a vibrant and friendly community where the emphasis, both academically and socially, is on discovering and maximising the potential of each child.
+With over 670 students from Reception age through to a flourishing Sixth Form, we are a vibrant and friendly community where the emphasis, both academically and socially, is on discovering and maximising the potential of each child.

 The school stands out from the prevailing educational environment as a school which achieves academic success without unnecessary pressures and social success through the development of relationships and responsibility rather than external discipline.
 At the heart of our ethos is a child-centred approach.
 We appreciate that every child is unique, and we get to know every individual.
 It is a school that is genuinely loved by students, parents and staff alike.

 The village green setting of the main school site contributes to the community feeling with Lower School classrooms all opening out directly onto the play areas, parents encouraged to spend time in the grounds and all children offered opportunities for outdoor learning.
 Most children will join at Reception and continue on to the Sixth Form.
 Transition from Lower to Upper School is a natural one and for KAS students does not depend on assessments or examinations.

 KAS is divided into two parts (Lower School: Reception to Year 6 and Upper School: Year 7 to 13), but we operate as one school in which all parts belong to a whole.
 Age groups are encouraged to mix, with Upper School students helping out in Lower School, and so enrich each other’s lives.